Nursing Schools in Wisconsin - 2020 Rankings

 As Wisconsin’s population ages and its incidence of chronic diseases increases, the "Badger State" is going to experience a tremendous nursing shortage.
 By 2040, the number of individuals in the Badger State who are 65 or older is going to increase by 72 percent; these people are going to need more medical services, which means more nurses.
 By 2024, the Wisconsin Department of Workforce Development anticipates the need for more than 5,000 nurses, which is good news for graduates of accredited nursing schools in Wisconsin.
 The highest needs will be in specialty areas like critical care and operating rooms, according to experts.

-Following are the 10 Best Accredited Nursing Schools in Wisconsin for the Year - 2020
+Following are the 10 Best Accredited Nursing Schools in Wisconsin for 2020

 1. Marquette University, Milwaukee

 About the Marquette University College of Nursing: